CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 Tenants and namespaces allow for grouping and subgrouping of topics.

-A Clever Cloud Pulsar add-on is basically a immutable `tenant/namespace` where the tenant is your user id, and the namespace is the add-on id.
+A Clever Cloud Pulsar add-on is basically an immutable `tenant/namespace` where the tenant is your user id, and the namespace is the add-on id.
 It allows you to create and use topics following this pattern:

 `{persistent|non-persistent}://<CLEVERCLOUD_TENANT_ID>/<ADDON_ID>/<TOPIC_NAME>`